contagon/handbook/handbook/12-primary.md

 Primary leaders and teachers encourage children and their families to learn the gospel at home.
 These leaders and teachers study the gospel and share with the children what they learn.
 They invite children to share at church what they are learning at home.

-_Sunday Primary Meetings._ Sunday Primary meetings help children fulfill the purposes of Primary (see [12.1.1]).
+Sunday Primary meetings help children fulfill the purposes of Primary (see [12.1.1]).
 A member of the Primary presidency conducts the opening.
 The music leader conducts singing time.
 Primary teachers teach children during classes.

 Primary meetings for children ages 3–11 are held every Sunday for 50 minutes while adults and youth attend their classes.
 The schedule is as follows: